 You’re probably familiar with the classic Ivy League schools.
 You might not be able to name all eight of them, but, chances are, you at least know Yale, Harvard, and Princeton.
 They’re world-renowned, after all.

 But obviously these eight elite schools aren’t the only impressive schools in the U.S.

 There are plenty of other options out there that rank high in academics, admissions, financial aid, and student experiences; in fact, many of these schools are equally good, or even better, to the actual Ivies in some of their programs.

 Two of the foremost higher education experts in the US, Howard and Matthew Greene, classified a group of schools as “The Hidden Ivies” in a book they published by the same name.
 In the book (there are several editions), they list these “Hidden Ivies” and explore the true meaning of Ivy League.

-Here, we rank what we consider our top 10 Hidden Ivies based on academics, admissions, financial aid, and student experiences:
+Here, we list what we consider 10 of the best Hidden Ivies based on academics, admissions, financial aid, and student experiences:

 Located in Cleveland’s University Circle, Case Western Reserve University is home to a little more than 5,000 undergraduate students.
 Interestingly enough, it has more graduate and professional studies students than undergraduates.

 CWRU has a “single-door admission policy.”
 What that means is once you’re accepted into the school, you can take courses in any one of CWRU’s three schools: engineering, nursing and management, or arts and sciences.